Summer league report

 By Yahoo!
 Sports

-LAS VEGAS – Here is who shined and struggled in NBA summer league play on Tuesday, according to various front-office personnel and scouts around the league.
+LAS VEGAS – Here is who shined and struggled in NBA summer league play on Thursday, according to front-office personnel and league scouts.